 The cornea is the only structure of the eye that can be successfully transplanted for visual restoration.
 Currently, cornea transplant has undergone may advances and involves layer by layer transplants, which have highly increased the success chances of this operation.

 is a corneal transplant that is solely done for the visual function of the patient.

-In full thickness or Penetrating Keratoplasty, the entire diseased cornea is excised and replaced with donor tissue of full thickness of the corneal button.
+In full thickness or Penetrating Keratoplasty, the entire diseased cornea is removed and replaced with donor tissue of full thickness of the corneal button.

 surgeries are advanced surgeries, where only the damaged tissue is replaced. i.e. either only the front of the cornea or the back of the cornea.
 This basically means that one donor cornea can be used for 2 different surgeries and help 2 individuals gain sight !

 We cannot emphasize more on the need to donate your eyes, and not bury/burn them.
 Eye donation can be done within 6 hours after the death of a person.
 All you need to do is contact your nearest eye bank/ the hospital in which the death has occurred and they will do the needful.